Book Three (Chapters XXV-XXXII)

 Troumasse River: River in St. Lucia.

-Sephardic: Name applied to Spanish Jews.
-Decendents of jewish families driven out of Spain during the Inquisition.
+Sephardic: name applied to Spanish Jews.
+Descendants of jewish families driven out of Spain during the Inquisition.

 Cape of Good Hope: A rocky headland on the atlantic coast of South Africa.
-One of the most signifigant capes in the South Atlantic, very important area for sailors.
+One of the most significant capes in the South Atlantic, a very important area for sailors.

-Kingfish: It is a large silvery-blue mackerel that can reach upwards of fifty pounds.
+Kingfish: A large silvery-blue mackerel that can reach upwards of fifty pounds.

-Notes: This Chapter has an underlying motif of identity.
-Achille identitifes with the buffalo soldier.
+Interpretive Commentary: This Chapter has an underlying motif of identity.
+Achille identifies with the buffalo soldier.
 The palms are like the Aruacs centuries before Achille's time.
 The iguana is the historian of the island.
 The Aruac artifacts are like moles who dig deeper so that they can never be found.
-Moreover, this chapter ties identity to history by connecting the Aruac to the Souix, and Achille's past and search for identity to these ancient cultures.
+Moreover, this chapter ties identity to history by connecting the Aruac to the Sioux, and Achille's past and search for identity to these ancient cultures.

 Buffalo Soldier: Soldiers who were part of the first all-black regiments in the US military.
 It is also a song by Bob Marley.

 Ghost Dance: A movement in the 19th century that brought together various Native American beliefs: